 Leadership Claims

-Preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for over 10 years.
+George Brown Polytechnic has been preparing Social Service Worker graduates to be agents of and allies for change and social justice in diverse communities for 20 years.

 Program Overview

-Consider applying to the Community Worker (C101) program which is also recognized by the Ontario College of Social Workers and Social Service Workers (OCSWSSW).
+Graduates of this program are eligible to register with the Ontario College of Social Workers and Social Service Workers (OCSWSSW).

 Full Description